How Do Betta Fish Reproduce? In A Splendor Of Beauty!

 Betta Spawning Chimney

-Some people use what is called a spawning chimney.
+Some people use what is called a spawning chimney which you can easily build yourself.

 • Cut the drinking end to about an inch and a half across the top.

-• Cut the very bottom offf the bottle.
+• Cut the very bottom of the bottle.

-• Poke wholes in the sides fo the bottle-pinhole size.
+• Poke pinhole size holes in the sides of the bottle.

-• Put the female inside the bottle and place the plastic bottle over the betta all the way down against the bottom of the aquarium.
+• Put the female inside the bottle and place the plastic bottle over the betta down against the bottom of the aquarium.

-• The top of the bottle will be above the water surface.
+• The top of the bottle will be above the water’s surface.

-You will know she is ready when she flares her fins at the male when he approaches and shos dark vertical bars on her body.
+You will know she is ready when she flares her fins at the male when he approaches and shows dark vertical bars on her body.